|City Attorney's Office|

 The office of the City Attorney is hereby created.
-The City Attorney shall be the chief legal officer of the City, and:
+The City Attorney shall be the chief legal officer of the city, and:

 The role of the City Attorney is to provide legal representation and give legal advice to a broad array of City officials.
 Most importantly, the City Attorney advises and represents the City Council and all City Council Members with respect to their official City activities.
-The City Attorney has an attorney-client relationship with the City Council acting as a body; he does not have an attorney-client relationship with any one Council Member to the exclusion of the other Council Members.
+The City Attorney has an attorney-client relationship with the City Council acting as a body; he does not have an attorney-client relationship with

-The City Attorney has an attorney-client relationship with the City Manager, the City Department Heads, and other City employees and members of City boards and commissions to the extent that such individuals act within the scope of the powers given to them by the City Council.
+The City Attorney has an attorney-client relationship with the City Manager, the City Department Heads, and other city employees and members of city boards and commissions to the extent that such individuals act within the scope of the powers given to them by the City Council.

 Many citizens believe that the City Attorney serves as the attorney for the community rather than just the municipal corporation known as the City of Folsom.
-However, the City Attorney works for citizens only indirectly through City officials, and the City Attorney has no attorney-client relationship with citizens at large.
+However, the City Attorney works for citizens only indirectly through city officials, and the City Attorney has no attorney-client relationship with citizens at large.